Instagram Tips & Strategies

 • Increase Watch Time: When viewers swipe to the next video, they spend more time on your post.
 This is a positive signal to the Instagram algorithm, which may show your content to more people.

-• Showcase Variety: A brand can show multiple product features, a creator can share different angles of a project, or a regular user can post several highlights from an event - all in one place.
+• Showcase Variety: A brand can showcase multiple product features, a creator can share different angles of a project, or a user can post several highlights from an event - all in one place.

 • Create an Immersive Experience: Sequential videos can build suspense, provide comprehensive instructions, or just give a more complete and satisfying look at a topic.